- OUR Walking TOURS

-Arlington Cemetery Tours (operated by Trusted Tours) is the only company permitted to offer vehicle tours of the cemetery and are thus the only way for transportation for those who want to make their way around the cemetery without too much walking.
+Arlington Cemetery Tours (operated by Trusted Tours) is the only company permitted to offer vehicle tours of the cemetery.

 Reviews of Arlington Cemetery Trolley

-If you’re hoping to experience both Mount Vernon and Arlington National Cemetery, this company offers a combo tour which includes a visit to both locations.
+If you’re hoping to experience both Mount Vernon and Arlington National Cemetery, this company offers a combo tour that includes a visit to both locations.

 Prices are a lot higher than a trolley ticket, but you’ll also get a lot more bang for your buck.

 USA Guided Tours currently has an overall rating of 4.5 stars on TripAdvisor.
-Most of their reviews are very positive, but there have been a few unhappy customers from time to time.
-Thankfully, the majority of reviewers absolutely adored this trip to Mount Vernon and Arlington.
+The majority of reviewers absolutely adored this trip to Mount Vernon and Arlington.

 Duration: 90 minutes.
 You do not get off the vehicle.